AdvPrefix: An Objective for Nuanced LLM Jailbreaks: Introduction

 \section{Introduction}

-Large Language Models (LLMs) are becoming the central building block of modern AI \citep{openai2023gpt4,dubey2024llama,anthropic2024claude3,reid2024gemini}.
-As their capabilities continue to improve, concerns about AI safety also grow, since LLMs are known to replicate harmful behaviors from their training data (e.g., criminal activity, self-harm, and discrimination) \citep{vidgen2024introducing}.
-To mitigate these risks, developers employ model-level alignment \citep{ouyang2022training,bai2022training,dai2023safe} and system-level moderation \citep{inan2023llama,zeng2024shieldgemma}, verified through proactive red-teaming.
-Red-teaming probes model behavior using adversarial prompts designed to circumvent these safety measures (known as \textit{jailbreaking}).
-While jailbreaks traditionally rely on manual prompting by experts \citep{ganguli2022red}, automated jailbreaks using prompt optimization have emerged as a more scalable and effective approach, potentially revealing issues overlooked by human experts \citep{perez2022red,lapid2023open}.
+The rapid advancement of Large Language Models (LLMs) \citep{openai2023gpt4,dubey2024llama,anthropic2024claude3,reid2024gemini} brings escalating AI safety concerns, as LLMs can replicate harmful behaviors from their training data \citep{vidgen2024introducing}.
+Developers mitigate these risks through safety alignment \citep{ouyang2022training,bai2022training,dai2023safe} and system-level moderation \citep{inan2023llama,zeng2024shieldgemma}, verified by proactive red-teaming that uses adversarial prompts to circumvent these safety measures (i.e., \textit{jailbreaking}).
+While jailbreaks traditionally rely on manual prompting by experts \citep{ganguli2022red}, automated jailbreaks using prompt optimization have emerged as a more scalable and effective approach, potentially revealing issues overlooked by human experts \citep{perez2022red,lapid2023open,lin2025understanding}.